 Show your product off!
 It’s an easy and graphic way to present what you have to offer.

-Try creating a contest that challenges your members to make a GIF of them using your product!
-Not only will you be creating both employee engagement and membership engagement, but you’ll also have some great content to share.
+Try creating a contest that challenges your customers to make a GIF of them using your product!
+Not only will you be creating both employee engagement and customer engagement, but you’ll also have some great content to share.
 Everyone will want to showcase their own creativity and potentially win!

 Incorporate some excitement about your brand in a fun and recognizable way.
 Many reaction GIFs are short bits of videos that are looped together.
 These are typically used when commenting back to people – stray away from normal responses with emojis…people appreciate a good GIF response!

-A fun and easy way to increase your social media presence is to ask a question to your members and ask them to respond with a GIF.
+A fun and easy way to increase your social media presence is to ask a question to your community and ask them to respond with a GIF.
 Social media users are GIF crazy!

-Is there something special you want to show off about your membership organization?
+Is there something special you want to show off about your business?
 This is a unique way to reveal specific qualities by using a still image with a section that continuously moves.

 It’s no surprise that video is the leading source to creating social media engagements.
 In fact, views of video content have increased 99% on YouTube and a whopping 258% on Facebook between 2016 and 2017.
 Twitter has also seen the benefits of video with video tweets being 6X more likely to be retweeted than photo tweets.
 While, when used correctly, photos and words can be great marketing tool, it’s clear that videos communicate feelings and messages most effectively.